Is This Passive-Aggressive or Am I Overthinking It?

 The Architecture of Ambiguity

-Text and email strip away the vocal tone, facial expressions, and body language that normally help us calibrate social interactions.
-What remains is bare structure: word choice, punctuation, timing, and formatting.
-These elements carry emotional weight even when the sender believes they're being neutral.
+Text and email strip away the vocal tone, facial expressions, and body language that normally help us navigate social friction.
+What remains is pure structure—word choice, punctuation, timing, and formatting.
+These elements become the architecture of meaning, and sometimes that architecture is designed to be unreadable.

 Have a message you can't stop thinking about?